ghowland/sireus/README.md

 - Bots are suggested to be created dynamically from monitoring data
 - Bots can also be created statically, for less dynamic services (ex: Kafka)
 - Bot Groups and Bots have arbitrary variables set with timeouts to ensure execution doesn't occur from stale data
-- Triggers to execute commands for common functions, such as a Bot's data disappearing from monitoring data (stale or missing)
+- Triggers to execute commands for common functions, such as a Bots data disappearing from monitoring data (stale or missing)
 - Commands are meant to execute against a service or web API, host (ex: bash), or to update internal Sireus data for more complex conditional testing.
 This allows building up more complex state variables, which are easier to read and reason about in the conditional logic.

 ### Terminology